Deathburgerz013/HOLO-Invariant/docs/docs/SPINE_BOUNDARY_SPEC.md

 Never replace understanding.
 Preserve the trail that made understanding possible.
 Commit.
 Compare.
 Compress.
 Verify.
 The Spine is not a summary.
 It is a reconstruction scaffold.
 Compression preserves continuity.
 Expansion restores meaning.
 Both are required for honest understanding.
+# Tool Refinement Invariant

+When a system fails, do not blame the tool, the work, or the environment by reflex.

+Inspect the difference between expected and observed behavior.

+Determine whether the limitation belongs to:

+- the tool,
+- the method,
+- the input,
+- the environment,
+- the assumption,
+- or the boundary definition.

+If the tool is the limitation, improve the tool.

+If the method is the limitation, revise the method.

+If the assumption is the limitation, correct the model.

+If the environment exposed the limitation, preserve the evidence.

+Failure is therefore not only damage.

+Failure is information about what the current system cannot yet do.

+A good feedback loop does not protect its tools from criticism.

+It sharpens them.

+As we add we can compare and restructure the spines format.

+The seperation should always be honest and proper.